 Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
 Materials DO NOT meet ALL of the requirements of this indicator.
 Materials DO NOT meet ANY of the requirements of this indicator.
-Texts are connected by a grade-appropriate cohesive topic/ theme (6-8)/line of inquiry.
-Texts build knowledge and the ability to read and comprehend complex texts across a school year.
-Texts are connected by a grade-appropriate cohesive topic/ theme (6-8)/line of inquiry.
-Texts build knowledge and the ability to read and comprehend complex texts across a school year.
-Texts are connected by a grade-appropriate cohesive topic/ theme (6-8)/line of inquiry.
-Texts build knowledge and the ability to read and comprehend complex texts across a school year.
+Texts are connected by a grade-appropriate cohesive topic/line of inquiry.
+Texts build knowledge and the ability to read/listen and comprehend complex texts across a school year.
+Texts are connected by a grade-appropriate cohesive topic/line of inquiry.
+Texts build knowledge and the ability to read/listen and comprehend complex texts across a school year.
+Texts are connected by a grade-appropriate cohesive topic/line of inquiry.
+Texts build knowledge and the ability to read/listen and comprehend complex texts across a school year.

-Reading a series of texts on a topic or theme allows for greater academic vocabulary growth, as the knowledge students develop facilitates determining meaning of unknown or partially known words.
+Reading or actively listening (read aloud) to a series of texts on a topic allows for greater academic vocabulary growth, as the knowledge students develop facilitates determining meaning of unknown or partially known words.
 A focused line of inquiry (tasks, activities, etc.) included for each set of connected texts to build knowledge for students increases students' abilities to build knowledge and subsequently build more vocabulary and reading ability.